marimeireles/pybar-2021-jupyter-widgets/README.md

 ## Tutorial materials

-To get the tutorial materials, clone this repository. *We anticipate making changes to the tutorial content through the end of July 8, 2020.*
+To get the tutorial materials, clone this repository.

 To update your copy of the tutorial materials, navigate in a terminal to folder these materials are in then run `git pull`.
 An alternative is to download the repository again as a zip file.